Find out more about what's planned for this exciting beachside community

 Q: How long will the settlement process take once I sign a contract to purchase a lot?

 A: The settlement date for your lot will be dependent on the timing of construction completion of the relevant stage works.
-First settlements are currently anticipated between July and September 2018 (for the first stages).
 An estimate of settlement timeframe specific to your lot will be provided to you before you sign the contract to purchase.
 Please refer to the completion date and sunset date (and provisions concerning any extensions to these dates) in your contract for sale.

 Q: Will NBN be made available within the project?